neilSchroeder/cms-ecal-scales-and-smearings/README.md

 ## To Do

 * Time permitting, or for whoever takes over development, multiprocessing the `zcat.update()` calls would likely speed things up.
+* I think there's a better way to parallelize the application of the scales.
 * Implement `--systematics-study` feature in `pyval`.
 The idea is to automate estimating the systematic uncertainties.
 * Change run divide feature to include/process lumisection infomation (more granular).
-* Build in the BW conv CB fitter into the plotting framework.

 ## Features